direktiv/direktiv.github.io/page/docs/getting_started/namespaces.md

 Direktiv namespaces allow you the flexibility to divide projects, teams or use-cases.
-These spaces are totally seperate and independent of each other in terms of e.g. flows, secrets and services.
+These spaces are totally separate and independent of each other in terms of e.g. flows, secrets and services.
 You can easily create a namespace using the user interface or through an API call.

 Namespaces come in two different types.
 The `standard` version only stores data in Direktiv, while the `mirror` namespaces use Git as their source of truth for configuration and flows.
 It is recommended to use Git-backed namespaces for projects but for this guide a `standard` namespace will suffice.